 MISSION Pacific Crest Innovation Academy empowers students to discover their passion, define their goals, and graduate as confident, connected, critical thinkers who are college- and career-ready with a knowledge base to support adaptive lifelong learning.

 PROGRAM Pacific Crest Innovation Academy welcomes 9th - 12th grade students interested in a rigorous, individualized, relationship-based, STEM-focused environment.
-In affiliation with Clark College, we have developed a catalog of College in the High School courses that provide students with an opportunity to earn up to two years of college credits concurrently with their high school diploma.
+In affiliation with Lower Columbia College (LCC) and Columbia Gorge Community College (CGCC), we have developed a catalog of College in the High School courses that provide students with an opportunity to earn up to two years of college credits concurrently with their high school diploma.
 Technology classes include the Microsoft Imagine Academy, in which students may earn Microsoft Certifications that confirm student mastery of the latest technologies and provide a competitive employment advantage.

 Each student has a learning team that includes their parent, their faculty mentor, and their academic counselor.
 With the support of their learning team, students develop Individualized Learning Plans based on their personal interests and goals.
 By giving students agency and ownership over their learning, guided by a coherent and rigorous set of educational goals, Pacific Crest Innovation Academy helps students maximize the use of their time, accelerate learning and increase their success in high school and beyond.